tonsky/tonsky.github.io/_posts/2014-06-17-reinventing-git-interface.md

 Besides directory’s content and some metadata like author and timestamp, each commit also remembers link to its parent commit.
 This is important because it helps tracking casuality.
 History in GIT is non-linear: there may be several versions of a project co-exisiting in parallel.
 History forms directed acyclic graph (DAG), a tree of commits with splits (branching) and joins (merges).

 Notice that commits and DAG are self-sufficient.
-They live without branches or remore repositories or stage index or whatever.
+They live without branches or remote repositories or stage index or whatever.
 It’s also important to remember what GIT is calling “a branch” has nothing to do with branches in graph terms.
 GIT’s branch is just a pointer to some commit, exactly like a tag is.
 To avoid confusion, we’ll call them _branch pointers_.

 ## Grow-only repository